flnews(1) flnews 1.3.0 manual flnews(1)

 -4 Force usage of IPv4 network protocol.

--confprefix path Use different configuration directory.
-Atten-
+-confprefix path Use different configuration directory (specify

-tion directory for flnews with a different
+figuration directory for flnews with a differ-

-major version number!
+ent major version number!

 -debug Enable debug mode.